dudepare/dudepare.github.io/_posts/2016-02-29-Sqlalchemy-Intro.md

 These are fairly straight forward goals that this video help answer.

-Good job to the presenter of this.
+Good job to the presenter.
 It makes me crave for cookies as well.